KamilSiebyla/MHT/README.md

     <img width="100%" src="https://github.com/KamilSiebyla/MHT/blob/11896ce7b10aa4d8cfbcfddb09a6a5f2c0c956d7/MHT/wwwroot/flow_images/5_search_coworkers_result.png?raw=true">
 </p>

-In this step, there is "Gu" in searchbox.
+In this step, there is "*Gu*" in searchbox.
 What application is doing here - it is calling graph with search term to find people in logged-in user organization.
 Borders for users are suggesting, that they are offline.

 Below example of the same result after changing users statuses: